mathigon/textbooks/content/functions/content.md

 - The swimming portion is 2km
 - The biking portion is 40km
 - The running portion is 10km
-- `l(t)` matches these 3 cases—though we've hidden the rule for each case:
+- `l(t)` matches the following 3 cases—though we've hidden the rule for each case!

 ::: column.piecewise-function-left(style="margin:0; width:60px;")